A complete travel guide with the best things to do, the most beautiful beaches, where to stay, where to eat and more!

 Restaurante Gaeta: located in front of the beach, this is one of the most traditional restaurants in the city.
-Take the opportunity to try the moqueca de banana, a dish created especially for vegetarian Indians who came to work at Samarco some years ago.
-Moreover, the moqueca with badejo (badejo is a type of local fish) and shrimp, their “batida de pêssego” (a peach alcoholic drink) and “torta de coco” (a coconut dessert) are the most requested on the menu.
+Take the opportunity to try moqueca de banana, a dish created especially for vegetarian Indians who came to work at Samarco some years ago.
+Moreover, moqueca with badejo (badejo is a type of local fish) and shrimp, their “batida de pêssego” (a peach alcoholic drink) and “torta de coco” (a coconut dessert) are the most requested on the menu.

 At Praia do Meaípe make sure you buy the cocadas (coconut sweets) and artisan chocolates that are sold by the local ladies and also try the famous “bolinho de aipim” (cassava cake) of Zezé.

 There are 3 possible regions to stay in the city.
 Find below the best option for your trip: